reichlab/covid19-forecast-hub/data-processed/README.md

 between the JHU data and another commonly used source, from the New York Times.
 The team at UTexas-Austin is tracking this issue on [a separate GitHub repository](https://github.com/spencerwoody/covid19-data-comparsion).

+Weekly incident data are the sum of daily incident data from Sunday through Saturday.
+Weekly cumulative data is the cumulative data up to and including Saturday.

 We may add additional sources of ground-truth data at a future time.